Vote for Kai Call - Toiora Whakapūmau Kai

 Recognise that producers are addressing preventative health issues through access to fresh fruit and vegetables.

-Protect children from harmful food marketing
+Protect children from harmful food marketing.

-6. Ensure a Food Secure Aotearoa New Zealand
+6. Ensure a Food Secure Aotearoa New Zealand - kai security for all

 Ensure everyone has a liveable income and can afford healthy food, starting with increasing MSD hardship grant rates for food and adjusting annually.